MiniScribe

 MiniScribe Corporation was a manufacturer of disk storage products, founded in Longmont, Colorado in 1980.
 MiniScribe designed and sold stepper motor-based hard disk drives with a large amount of onboard logic for the time.
 They eventually moved into higher-profile voice coil motor designs, and won major contracts with IBM.
-Massive financial fraud starting in 1987 led to bankruptcy in 1990, when their assets were bought by Maxtor and renamed Maxtor Colorado Corporation.
+Massive financial fraud starting in 1987 led to bankruptcy in 1990, when its assets were bought by Maxtor and renamed Maxtor Colorado Corporation.